Optimal transport from Lebesgue to Poisson: Uniqueness

 defines another locally optimal coupling of $\leb$ and $\mu^\bullet$.
 At most one of them can be asymptotically optimal.

-(iii) \quad Note that local optimality --- in contrast to asymptotic optimality and translation invariance --- is not preserved under convex combinations.
-We do not claim that local optimality and asymptotic optimality imply uniqueness. \end{remark}
+\item[(iii)] Note that local optimality---in contrast to asymptotic optimality and equivariance---is not preserved under convex combinations.
+We do not claim that local optimality and asymptotic optimality imply uniqueness.